kbecker0619/cwsw_arch_ut/README.md

 # cwsw_arch_ut

-CUnit unit test for the Arch component
+Unit test cases for this component.
+Intended to be a submodule in the integration project.